 You did the right thing by cutting off the affected foliage, however these blights are difficult to control once established.
 This fall, pull up and destroy any remaining vines.
 Because this fungus can over winter in the soil, rotate your tomato plantings every year (plant in the same place only once every 4 years).
 Mulch the base of the plants with 1-2 inches of straw, newspaper or other organic materials and water the plants from the bottom.
 Consider spacing the plants farther apart to increase air circulation and use a fungicide as needed.

 I have a tomato plant with leaves that are turning yellow with black spots.
 I transplanted it two weeks ago into a plastic container.
-I don't have any green space to plant it in ground.
-What is the problem and what do I do?

 This looks like a disease.
 ANy number of plant antifungals should help.
 As well, water the tomatoes a lot but during the early day so that the moisture at night does not contribute to the problem.
 Tomato food, crushed eggshells and enough water and sun should create a healthy plant that does not have so many problems.